slendchat/guides/Jenkins/Jenkins Secure.md

 Agents should run the code with configured which user, hence what permissions, will run the build.

 ### Secure Credentials
-Use `Folder plugin` to define credentials under specific folder.
+Use `Folder plugin` to define credentials under specific folders.
+Only pipelines under the specified folder can access its credentials.
+To limit users access to those credentials use `Role-based Authorization Plugin`